best

 • beginner-friendly compared with DIY hardware paths

 The main caveat is that its value depends on actually wanting Home Assistant.
-If you want a more sealed, appliance-style experience and do not care about Home Assistant as the center of gravity, Hubitat can be the easier emotional fit.
+If you want a more sealed, appliance-style experience and don’t care about Home Assistant as the center of gravity, Hubitat can be the easier emotional fit.

 Best appliance-style local hub: Hubitat Elevation C-8